At a glance

 Don’t assume that everyone reading your data classification documentation is a cybersecurity or privacy professional.
 In fact, it’s safer to assume the opposite.
 Data classification frameworks should be written with a wide audience in mind—using clear, concise language that marketing, sales, legal, IT, and leadership can understand.

-Write straightforward definitions for your data classification levels and be sure to provide real-world examples whenever possible.
+Write straightforward definitions for your levels and be sure to provide real-world examples whenever possible.
 Avoid jargon, industry-specific acronyms, and overly technical terminology.

 If it’s impossible to skip the acronym or industry-term—be sure to include a definition, so it’s easy for everyone to get on the same page.

 Though we outlined only four data classification levels above, some systems include additional levels like classified and top secret.
 Our advice to you?
-Only include as many data classification levels as is truly necessary!
+Only include as many levels as is truly necessary!

 Training is key to successfully implementing a master data classification policy.
 Try to provide as much information as possible about how to classify data, handle different types of information, and what folks should do if they come across an unfamiliar use case.